 Within the NOMOS database, users can utilize the search bar listed above the volumes or the Full Text tab for searching.
 For example, if you were researching pluralism in relation to religion, you could plug in the world pluralism into the search bar.

-From the results page, choose religion from the Topics facet on the left.
+From the results page, choose “Religion and the Law” from the PathFinder Subjects facet on the left.

 Use the available MyHein options to organize your research or email selected results to a friend or colleague.